-- 1. Conduct a research project on an issue or issues related to economic mobility in Charlotte: - 2.
+- Conduct a research project on an issue or issues related to economic mobility and/or quality of life in the Charlotte region that can be completed in 18 months; - 2.
 Complete a research brief of findings, including a non-technical executive summary, and present it to community stakeholders; and - 3.
-Serve as a key resource to inform local economic mobility research, dialogue, and action through Fellow meetings twice a semester and the local dissemination of faculty research.
+Serve as a key resource to inform local economic mobility and quality of life research, dialogue, and action through Fellow meetings twice a semester and the local dissemination of faculty research.

-Proposed projects must include a principal focus on issues related to economic mobility including:
+Proposed projects must include a principal focus on issues related to economic mobility and/or quality of life including:

-- One or more of the five key community correlates of economic mobility identified in the original 2014 study: Residential segregation, income inequality, school quality, social capital, family stability; or - One or more of the five key focus areas from the Opportunity Task Force Report: Early care and education, college and career readiness, child and family stability, segregation, social capital (Note: In the report, these are broadly defined). - Racial equity and particularly the assets that comprise wealth including income; home ownership; business ownership; savings, retirement, and investments; and the intergenerational transfer of wealth. - As the pandemic continues, the intersection of economic mobility and the impact of the coronavirus, especially as it relates to employment, education, and disparate effects on BIPOC workers, low-wage workers, and women.
+- One or more of the five key community correlates of economic mobility identified in the original 2014 study and subsequent scholarship: Residential segregation, income inequality, school quality, social capital, family stability; - One or more of the five key focus areas from the Opportunity Task Force Report: Early care and education, college and career readiness, child and family stability, segregation, social capital (Note: In the report, these are broadly defined); - One or more of the three focal areas of The Gambrell Foundation to creating a great life - Belonging, Relationships, and/or Awe and Wonder; - One or more of the quality of life arenas of the UNC Charlotte Urban